-“Planning a wedding” and “executing a wedding” are related but these are two different activities.
+“Planning a wedding” and “coordinating a wedding” are related but these are two different activities.
 A Master of Ceremonies is an “executive”.
-He executes announcements and in conducting the festivities along a predetermined course guides guests through the celebration.
+Throughout the celebration he executes announcements and in conducting the festivities guides the event along a planned course.
 This is certainly the case with a grand entrance.
-Getting the grand entrance right helps to establish the master of ceremonies with that audience.
+Getting the grand entrance right helps to establish the Master of Ceremonies with that audience.

 Getting the Grand Entrance Right

 In planning this wedding it was decided:

 - For the grand entrance the bride and groom would enter the ballroom and come down the stairs and start their first dance.

 - Then on cue, the bridal party would join the bride and groom on the dance floor and complete their first dance.

 - Then, at the end of the first dance (having the wedding couple and their bridal party all together on the dance floor) we would go right into the Hora.

 Sure, it looks good on paper but will it happen exactly that way?

 I noticed something important was missing…

 - The bridal party couples were not assembled and in the ready position to join the groom and bride on the dance floor.